dogweather/forkful/content/en/kotlin/data-formats-and-serialization/working-with-toml.md

 weight: 39
 ---

-## What & Why?
-TOML stands for Tom's Obvious, Minimal Language.
-It's used for configuration files because it's easy to read and write for humans, while still being easy to parse for machines.
-Devs reach for TOML to avoid the clutter of XML and the trickiness of JSON when slinging configs.

 ## How to:
 To handle TOML in Kotlin, you might use a library like `ktoml`.
 First, let's add the dependency in your `build.gradle.kts`: